probinso/ABC/README.md

 # Introduction

 This talk is an introductary workshop to collaborating in git.
 The `speaker` branch provides administration tools to run manage this talk for a large audience.
-This may be overkill on the order of less than 10, but should scale to nearly 40 people with little overhead.
+This may be overkill on the order of less than 10, but should scale with little overhead.

+The current paired slides are located [here](https://github.com/probinso/introduction-git).

+### Dependencies

+This material depends on Github api, so would cost effort to support other hosts.
+It also requires that you have a Github `organization` setup that you are administrator for.
+(These programs are availible in most unix package managers, including `homebrew`)

+- bash
+- git
+- jq
+- curl
+- sed

 # Goal

-The students are atomatically enrolled onto teams, and assigned `issues` that contain a commic pannel, with an emphasised letter.
+The students are atomatically enrolled onto teams, and assigned `issues` that contain a comic pannel, with an emphasised letter.
 The student's goal is to commit the text from their `issues` to `README.md`, ordered by their assigned letter.
 Participants will be assigned multiple letters.

 # Setup - Stage One